-Warren Woods Tower has a zero tolerance PED policy in all "Red" classrooms.
-In a "Red" classroom, PED use prohibited from bell to bell.
+Warren Woods Tower has a zero tolerance PED policy in all classrooms during instructional time.
 Students are expected to keep PED's off or on silent mode during class time.
 If a PED is being used or appears that it is being used it is in violation of the PED policy.
 (Checking the time would be in violation of the policy.)
-In a "Yellow" classroom, PED use is at the discretion of the teacher.
+Communication with your child during the school day must go through the front office.